 Splunk (SPLK) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from SPLK as it approaches its next earnings report date.
-This is expected to be November 21, 2019.
-In that report, analysts expect SPLK to post earnings of $0.52 per share.
-This would mark year-over-year growth of 36.84%.
-Meanwhile, our latest consensus estimate is calling for revenue of $603.71 million, up 25.52% from the prior-year quarter.
+Investors will be hoping for strength from SPLK as it approaches its next earnings release, which is expected to be November 21, 2019.
+The company is expected to report EPS of $0.53, up 39.47% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $603.41 million, up 25.45% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.85 per share and revenue of $2.31 billion.
-These totals would mark changes of +39.1% and +28.14%, respectively, from last year.
+SPLK's full-year Zacks Consensus Estimates are calling for earnings of $1.85 per share and revenue of $2.31 billion.
+These results would represent year-over-year changes of +39.1% and +28.1%, respectively.

-Any recent changes to analyst estimates for SPLK should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for SPLK.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 6.02% lower within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 6.02% lower.
 SPLK currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that SPLK has a Forward P/E ratio of 66.69 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 58.91.
+In terms of valuation, SPLK is currently trading at a Forward P/E ratio of 67.28.
+For comparison, its industry has an average Forward P/E of 57.01, which means SPLK is trading at a premium to the group.

-Also, we should mention that SPLK has a PEG ratio of 2.13.
+It is also worth noting that SPLK currently has a PEG ratio of 2.15.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Internet - Software was holding an average PEG ratio of 2.85 at yesterday's closing price.
+Internet - Software stocks are, on average, holding a PEG ratio of 2.77 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.